aplteam/Tatin/docs/PublishingPackages.md

 * 1.2.3+453
 * 1.2.3-beta-1+911

-Build numbers are mostly not shown by Tatin.
+~~Build numbers are mostly not shown by Tatin.~~

+Build numbers are ignored by Tatin.
+Their sole purpose is to tell two different build apart when the version number has not changed.

 ## Precondition: API key